chendaniely/pypkgs_ubc/README.md

 This package was created with Cookiecutter and the UBC-MDS/cookiecutter-ubc-mds project template, modified from the [pyOpenSci/cookiecutter-pyopensci](https://github.com/pyOpenSci/cookiecutter-pyopensci) project template and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).

-Package was originally created by Tiffany Timbers
+Package was originally created by Tiffany Timbers.
+This forked demo was modified by Daniel Chen